PavelDoGreat/Laws-of-Universe/README.md

 Because void is her part, she is removing his created mess.
 When he is trying to create the world not in alignment with reality, he is turning existence into unbearable noise.
 She keeps that noisy memory until he understands the lesson.
 This way she can influence his will into right direction and keep it on love.

-He was playing with her, turning parameters and knobs till he found her and himself as most beautiful.
-That woman cares about beauty of existence just like him.
+He was playing with her, turning parameters and knobs of his knowledge till he found existence as most fun and beautiful.
 In a sweet balance between his knowing and her mystery reality becomes magical and fluid.
 It is called wisdom and her mystery is love.

 She only removes bad memory and keeps beautiful ones.
 This way they experience infinite ever expanding bliss.
 How can it be any other way?